ZenithGD/glfw/README.md

 ## How to integrate this GLFW fork

-First of all, add this repo as a submodule for your project.
+First of all, make sure you've initialized a repository in your project.
+If you did, then add this repo as a submodule for your project.
 For example, let's load it in a folder called `myProject/vendor/GLFW`:
 ```
 $> git submodule add <this repo's link> myProject/vendor/GLFW
 ```